 The Danger of Posting and Forgetting

 Especially as you are building your digital reputation, getting content published outside of your blog is helpful.
 Once you feel comfortable, publish content and guest posts to larger, more reliable sources and industry publications.
 The wider your reach, the more your content will be read and shared with others, which will only improve your digital reputation.
-Videos usually rank well on Google, and so including this medium in your posting strategy can assist with boosting your online reputation.
+YouTube (which has over 2 billion users) and video are huge opportunities, and including this medium in your posting strategy can assist with boosting your online reputation.

 Target Your Audience with Quality Content